IBM/watson-and-salesforce/README.md

 ## Allow remote calls from Salesforce DX

 Before we start making API calls to Watson we need to configure one final thing in our Salesforce DX platform.
 We need to allow remote calls to the Watson API URLs.
 To do this, we visit the [Remote Site Details](https://na50.lightning.force.com/one/one.app#/setup/SecurityRemoteProxy/home) section of our Salesforce DX platform.
+To get there, click on the Gear icon in the top-right corner of your screen.
+From there, click on `setup`.
+Next, from the left-side bar, go down to `Security`.
+Click on `Security` to expand the menu.
+From there click on `Remote Site Settings`.

 There should be a single entry for making calls to the `ApexDevNet` URL `http://www.apexdevnet.com`.
 We will add to this list by adding two URLs that are specific to Watson APIs.
 Below is the completed image and for completeness we will show screenshots of the details for both entries.